Japanese soot dye

 Our Susuzome is produced from high quality turpentine soot and natural rubber latex for natural dyers.

 Be inspired by the powerful color extracted from the tree roots!
-You'll enjoy creating a range of hues by combining Bengala dye, color from the earth.
+You'll enjoy creating a range of hues by combining with Bengala dye, color from the earth.

 You will only need water.
 No heat or chemical substances are necessary.